 Regulate is part science, part practice.

-This 20-page workbook was created by a seasoned therapist and clinical supervisor who’s been through formal audits, accreditation reviews, and hundreds of chart audits — so you don’t have to learn the hard way.
+This 20-page workbook was created by a seasoned therapist and clinical supervisor who’s been through formal audits, accreditation reviews, and hundreds of chart audits.
+Offering you what I have learned, so you don’t have to learn the hard way.

 Beyond the Biopsychosocial offers a realistic and compassionate framework for conducting first sessions that meet clinical standards without feeling mechanical.